In A Long-Forgotten Room…

 “Quakes are getting stronger,” growls Scarlet.
 “What are we doing?”

-The group is sealed into the far end of the Hall of Ancestors by the magical barrier created by Calophanides before he and Harriet Swordsteel and the other Darkblades left with the stolen crown.
+The Companions are sealed into the far end of the Hall of Ancestors by the magical barrier created by Calophanides before he and Harriet Swordsteel and the other Darkblades left with the stolen crown.